GRAINS-Wheat falls for third session as Black Sea export deal extended

 Corn slid to trade near an 18-month low hit in the previous session after China cancelled purchases of U.S. cargoes and as favourable weather helped newly planted crops in the Midwest.

+"The agreement keeps open a major trade route amid Russia's war in Ukraine," commodities research firm Hightower said in a report.
+"The news was seen as bearish."

-* The Ukraine Black Sea grain deal has been extended for two more months, in what U.N.
-Secretary-General Antonio Guterres hailed as "good news for the world," a day before Russia could have quit the pact over obstacles to its grain and fertiliser exports.
+The Ukraine Black Sea grain deal has been extended for two more months, in what U.N.
+Secretary-General Antonio Guterres hailed as "good news for the world," a day before Russia could have quit the pact over obstacles to its grain and fertilizer exports.

+However, losses in the wheat market were limited by expectations of lower winter output in the United States.

+Crop scouts on the second day of an annual three-day tour of Kansas projected an average yield for hard red winter wheat in the southwestern portion of the state at 27.5 bushels per acre, the worst since at least 2003 and down from 37 bushels per acre last year.

 ((naveen.thukral@thomsonreuters.com; +65-6870-3829; Reuters Messaging: naveen.thukral.thomsonreuters.com@reuters.net))